sparkbox/standard/foundry_governance.md

 - Typically does initial editing of articles for structure, flow, and content.
 - Adds deadlines to calendars and follows up with authors.
 - Oversees making sure edits are being made and the article is progressing through the pipeline.
-- Requess images from Designer.
+- Requests images from Designer.

 ## Peer Reviewers
 Checks for technical accuracy of content.